2SLGBTQ+ Students

 Understand the context, customs & attitudes of your host country

-Similar behaviors and expressions may have vastly different meanings in other cultures.
-In some countries, open expressions of your sexual orientation may be frowned upon when you’re outside of distinct “gay” neighborhoods or certain resort facilities.
+Similar behaviors and expressions may have different meanings in other cultures.
+In some places, openly expressing your sexual orientation may be frowned upon outside of specific “gay” neighborhoods or resorts.

-In other countries, expressions of friendship (such as eye contact, a smile, touching and physical proximity) may mean something very different than those expressed among your American peers.
-For example, in many Middle Eastern countries, hand-holding among males is a custom of special friendship and respect and does not necessarily imply homosexuality.
-In Southeast Asia, your head is considered sacred, and you aren’t to touch somebody on the head.
+In other countries, expressions of friendship like eye contact, smiles, touching, and physical closeness can have different meanings.
+For example, in many Middle Eastern countries, hand-holding among males shows special friendship and respect, not homosexuality.
+In Southeast Asia, the head is considered sacred, and you shouldn't touch someone's head.

 Learn the laws of your host country